ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

 ## Introduction

 The preparation for creating an account in the AOS is minimal.
-It is only required that you are already registered in an AAI that is supported by the GfBio SSO Service, i.e. DFN AAI, Life Science Login (ELIXIR AAI) or GfBio Accounts.
+It is only required that you are already registered in a supported AAI.
+Currently that is:

+* **GWDG SSO Service**, i.e. DFN AAI, Life Science Login (ELIXIR AAI) or GfBio Accounts

 These are also the current options that are offered if you want to register or login via the [official AOS demo website](https://aruna-storage.org/){:target="_blank"}.
 If you want to register via the AOS API instead, you just have to put the OIDC token you received from one of the previously mentioned services into the [user registration request header](#user-registration) for authorization.

-To create/modify resources within the given scope/permissions you have to generate API token(s) after you have been activated by an AOS instance administrator.

-Please note that these following tutorials cover only the most basic operations but we do our best to make the as extensive as possible.
-For a complete list of the public API endpoints, their matching requests and responses, please refer to our [Aruna Object Storage REST API Swagger-UI](https://api.aruna.nfdi-dev.gi.denbi.de/swagger-ui/){:target="_blank"}.
+From here on you have two possibilities to authenticate/authorize all of your actions inside the AOS system:

+1. You can use your OIDC token which consumes the granted permissions you have on resources.
+2. You create API tokens which can either
+    * Consume the permissions you have on resources
+    * Have scoped permissions which are directly associated with the token

-## Client Creation
+## Client creation

-If you plan to send your requests through gRPC the first step is to open a connection to the gRPC gateway of the server you want to send the requests to.
+If you plan to send your requests via gRPC the first step is to establish a connection to the gRPC gateway of the server you want to send the requests to.

 The presence of a client connection to the specific resource service is required for all further requests in this tutorial if the requests are send via gRPC.

 !!!
 Danger

-    These are minimal reproducible examples only for demonstration purposes which should not be used 'as-is' in a production environment!
+    These are minimal reproducible examples only for demonstration purposes which should not be used _'as-is'_ in a production environment!

 === ":simple-rust: Rust"

     To use the Rust API library you have to set it as dependency `aruna-rust-api = "<Aruna-Rust-API-Version>"` in the `cargo.toml` of your project.

+    You can find the latest version of the Aruna Rust API package on [crates.io](https://crates.io/crates/aruna-rust-api){:target="_blank"}.

+    !!! note

+        This example additionally implements an interceptor which adds the authorization token automatically to each request send by the service clients.

+        It is a little more complicated and extra work up front but offers the advantage of having to worry less about the correct API token request metadata later.

+        **All Rust examples in this documentation assume that the client services have been initialized with an interceptor.**

     ```rust linenums="1"
-    use aruna_rust_api::api::aruna::api::storage::services::v1::{
+    use aruna_rust_api::api::storage::services::v2::{
-        storage_info_service_client,
-        user_service_client,
-        project_service_client,
-        collection_service_client,
-        object_service_client,
-        object_group_service_client,
+        authorization_service_client::AuthorizationServiceClient,
+        collection_service_client::CollectionServiceClient,
+        dataset_service_client::DatasetServiceClient,
+        object_service_client::ObjectServiceClient,
+        project_service_client::ProjectServiceClient,
+        storage_status_service_client::StorageStatusServiceClient,
+        user_service_client::UserServiceClient,
     }
     use std::sync::Arc;
     use tonic::codegen::InterceptedService;